 Many timeframes are clearer.
-The NDIA has made a website with their timeframes \bigotimes here.
+The NDIA has made a website with their timeframes 3 here.

-The Process Timeframes Handling access requests ask for more information, r 21 days Asking for more information 90 days Developing a participant's plan Assistance to implement a plan Within 28 days of you agreeing to meet Starting a scheduled asses 56 days before the review date Deciding whether to revi 21 days Review changes the NDIA has agreed to Small changes 28 days Large changes 50 days Deciding whether to appro 56 days Get you a copy of your new 7 days Cancelling appointments Periods for cancelling appo 14 days Information required by Period for the Agency to re 28 days, to 90 days Period for actioning reques such as providing further in 28 days Reviewing decisions, either to vary or reassess Period for giving reasons for a reviewable decision 28 days Period for reviewing a reviewable decision 60 days Administrative Appeals 1 Period to make changes af 28 days Internal reviews Timeframes for internal rev Within 60 days, if not otherwise stated Other timeframes Resolving a complaint if the 21 days
+The Process Timeframes Handling access requests: The CEO must either decide on the access request, ask for more information, request an assessment, or request an examination 21 days Asking for more information 90 days Developing a participant's plan Assistance to implement a plan Within 28 days of you agreeing to meet Starting a scheduled assessment 56 days before the review date Deciding whether to review a plan 21 days Review changes the NDIA has agreed to Small changes 28 days Large changes 50 days Deciding whether to approve statements of supports (starting a new plan) 56 days Get you a copy of your new plan or a copy of your plan after it was changed 7 days Cancelling appointments of nominees Periods for cancelling appointments of nominees 14 days Information required by the agency Period for the Agency to review information or ask for more 28 days, to 90 days Period for actioning requests relating to a CEO-initiated reassessment, such as providing further information 28 days Reviewing decisions, either to vary or reassess Period for giving reasons for a reviewable decision 28 days Period for reviewing a reviewable decision 60 days Administrative Appeals Tribunal (AAT) Period to make changes after being notified by the AAT 28 days Internal reviews Timeframes for internal reviews Within 60 days, if not otherwise stated Other timeframes Resolving a complaint if the 21 days